twitter/communitynotes/content/faq.md

 {{< expand "Who is eligible to participate in the Community Notes pilot?
 Is there an approval process?" >}}

-People in the US can sign up to become contributors in the pilot.
+Anyone can sign up to become contributors.
 Accounts must meet a few criteria to be eligible.
 [Learn more here](../signup/).

-In addition to people who have signed up to become Community Notes contributors, limited test groups in the US may see Helpful notes on on Tweets, in order to help assess their quality.

 {{< /expand >}}